Software

 some several years ago they were involved in some weird right-wing crap. one member threw around the term “cultural marxism” when questioned about it. mark of the beast. don’t trust anyone who talks like that.

-i have no idea if these reprehensible political leanings still define them in any way today.
+I have no idea if these reprehensible political leanings still define them in any way today.

 sudo